AnnaRomanovskaIT/oop-principles/README.md

 `Source.cpp` → Implements all the functions declared in the header.
 _____
-# Lab5.2 – Vehicle Classes
+# Automotive Hierarchy: Cars, Trucks, and Their Wheels

 This program defines classes related to vehicles: `wheel`, `car`, and `truck`.
 The `wheel` class is used as a base class for the `car` class, and `truck` is another class that holds information about trucks.